rahuls101/sorting-visualiser/README.md

-# Sorting Visualiser - By Rahul
+# Sorting Visualiser - By Rahul S

 This is a real-time visualisation tool for popular sorting algorithms built using Python and Pygame.
 It was created as a personal project to understand how different sorting techniques work step-by-step, practice structuring larger codebases, using version control with Git, and working with graphical libraries.